Mindful Trader Review 2023

 - Sale Price.
 After the “bought” or “shorted” indication is the sale price.
 This is the price he either paid or sold the stock for.

 - The target price.
 This is the price the stock must reach before his next action.
 If he just bought a stock, it must go up to the profit target before he can sell it for a profit.
 In the case of a short, the price must decline to the target before he can buy the stock back.

-- Stoploss: This is a basic tool all active traders use.
-If the stock moves opposite of the direction he expects (and the opposite of the direction it must move to turn a profit), you can have a stop-loss at a certain price.
+- Stop Loss: This is a basic tool all active traders If the stock moves opposite of the direction he expects (and the opposite of the direction it must move to turn a profit), you can have a stop loss price.
 That will allow you to automatically sell (or buy) at a certain price to cut your losses, then move on to the next trade.

 As you can see, the picks are simple, straightforward, and easy to follow.

 Note that Eric sometimes deals in MES futures, which you can see in the snippet above (indicated by /MES).
 These are somewhat like trading in the S&P 500, but they use leverage.

 This makes them riskier, and futures can be particularly speculative.
 If you aren’t comfortable with that style of trading, you could always ignore them; the other trades should still make the service worthwhile.

 The cost of Mindful Trader is $47/month.
 That is more expensive than buy-and-hold services like The Motley Fool, but it’s less costly than day trading services such as Investors Underground.
 Expected returns for Mindful Trader fall in between those other services, too, so the pricing seems right on point.